Joshuailuma/Location_Reminder/README.md

 # Location_Reminder

-A user chooses a location and names and saves it like a Todo.
+A user chooses a location names and saves it like a Todo.
 The user is notified when he enters any of the location specified (geofence)